Difference between ‘contract of service’ and ‘contract for services’ in IR35 status

 • Employees are not personally liable for any errors they make when completing work for their employer, nor are they expected to make good in their own time.

-There is also a relationship between an employee and employer called ‘mutuality of obligation’, often referred to in shorthand as ‘MOO’.
+There is also a key status factor between an employee and employer called ‘mutuality of obligation’, often referred to in shorthand as ‘MOO’.
 Mutuality of obligation is one of the key tests of employment status and whether a contract is inside or outside of IR35.

 If the employee fails to fulfil their obligations, the employer can take action that may ultimately result in the employee’s dismissal.
 Similarly, if the employer does not fulfil their obligation to the employee, the employee can take action that might result in an industrial tribunal.

 Contractors have a contract for services with their client or agency.
-Or to be more precise, the contractor’s limited company or umbrella company has a contract of service with the client or agency.
+Or to be more precise, the contractor’s limited company has a contract for services with the client or agency.

 A contract for services is a strictly business to business contract between two firms on a buyer and supplier basis.
-The client, or agency, is a buyer and the contractor’s limited company or umbrella company is the supplier.
+The client, or agency, is a buyer and the contractor’s limited company is the supplier.
 There is no question of any employment relationship.

 Contractor’s companies that enter into a contract for services with another organisation (including public sector organisations or not-for-profit companies) have clear rights and obligations.

-The key rights, obligations and responsibilities that a contractor’s limited company or umbrella company have under a contract for services include:
+The key rights, obligations and responsibilities that a contractor’s limited company have under a contract for services include:

 • A requirement to supply services to the client according to the contract schedule’s specification